 Wrapping It Up

 Modeling Conservation of Mass isn’t about memorizing a set of numbers; it’s about internalizing a principle that mass never vanishes unless you explicitly add or remove it.
-By setting up a clean system, watching the total‑mass graph, and double‑checking for hidden sources, you’ll turn those confusing PhET screens into a clear, repeatable proof of the law Not complicated — just consistent..
+By setting up a clean system, watching the total‑mass graph, and double‑checking for hidden sources, you’ll turn those confusing PhET screens into a clear, repeatable proof of the law And that's really what it comes down to..

 Now fire up the simulation, try the steps above, and watch the total line stay perfectly flat—until you decide to break it on purpose.
 That’s the sweet spot where theory meets interactive learning, and where you finally get to say, “Yep, I get it.”